rendall/icebreakers/QUESTIONS.md

   * What's your weirdest dream ever?
   * What are you doing next weekend?
   * Are you a planner or spontaneous?
   * Has anyone saved your life before?
-Have you ever saved someone else's?What if…
+Have you ever saved someone else's?
   * What strange room/feature would you build in to your dream house?
   * How would you spend your money if you won the lottery?
   * If you had to be stuck at a particular age, what would that age be?
 Why?